 Hon.
 P.J.
 Akeeagok (interpretation): Thank you, Mr. Speaker.
-I would like to once again thank the constituents of Iqaluit-Niaqunnguu for putting their faith in me, which I am grateful for to this day.
+I would once again like to thank the people of Iqaluit-Niaqunnguu for putting their faith in me, which I am grateful for to this day.

 Mr. Speaker, I rise today to recognize the Amarok Hunters and Trappers Association in Iqaluit for their hard work.
 I rise to express my pride in the hard work that they have been doing, especially during the COVID-19 pandemic.
-Everybody had to go through some kind of hardship one way or another.
+Everybody had to go through some kind of hardship in one way or another.

-I would like to recognize the chairperson, Mr. Jimmy Akavak, vice-chair David Alexander, treasurer Adamie Itorcheak, and board members Jeetaloo Kakee, Kathy Hanson, Archie Angnakak, Noah Alookie, and Noah Sageatook.
+I would like to recognize Chairperson, Mr. Jimmy Akavak, Vice-Chair David Alexander, Treasurer Adamie Itorcheak, and board members Jeetaloo Kakee, Kathy Hanson, Archie Angnakak, Noah Alookie, and Noah Sageatook.